moshe-kabala/jst/readme.md

 # Convertors and Macros

 ## Macros
-The package support obj!, val!, and array! macros to write any json object in much more convinces way ( Write like JavaScript Object syntex and getting complision error).
+The package support obj!, val!, and array! macros to write any json object in much more convinces way ( Write like JavaScript Object syntax and getting completion error).

 ### Json macro
 ```
+    // basic usage

+    let dog = obj! {
+      color: "brown",
+      type: "Akbash",
+      eating : [
+        "WholeHearted",
+        "Royal Canin"
+      ]
+    };

+    // advance usage

     let key = "var_key";
+    let age = 45;
+    let like_banana = true;

     let person = obj! {
         name: "jhon",
+        // use value name as a key
+        age,
+        like_banana,
         like_rust: true,
         like_go: null,
         emails : [
             "some@gmail.com",
             "some2@gmail.com"
         ],
+        // you can flat obj into - the dog is copy not moved
+        ...dog
         address: {
             city: "somewhere",
             zip: 5612